elves/elvish.io/src/ref/language.md

 It is not possible to refer to a specific outer scope.

-You cannot create new variables in the `builtin:` namespace cannot be altered, although some existing variables in it can be assigned.
+You cannot create new variables in the `builtin:` namespace, although some existing variables in it can be assigned.

 # Lambda